PatrickAlphaC/hardhat-nft-marketplace-fcc/README.md

 If you can't or don't want to run and install locally, you can work with this repo in Gitpod.
 If you do this, you can skip the `clone this repo` part.

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#github.com/PatrickAlphaC/hardhat-nft-marketplace-fcc)

+> Remember if you are using gitpod then you cannot connect your local hardhat node with metamask.
+To resolve this you can use vs code or testnets instead of local node.

 # Usage